gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 see later involve *suggested jail sentence* (in years) and *body fat* (percentage).
-Examples of categorical variables include *improvement* (none, some, or marked) in a clinical trial or whether a student has turned in copied work (never, exam or paper, or both).
+Examples of categorical variables include *improvement* (none, some, or marked) in a clinical trial or whether a student has turned in copied work (never, done this on an exam or paper, or both).
 There are going to be some more nuanced aspects to all these analyses as the complexity of both sides of Figure
 \@ref(fig:Figure1) suggest, but note that near the bottom, each tree converges on a single procedure, using a ***linear model*** for a quantitative response variable or